Budget Other Costs

 The fields in the panel are:

-- Domestic / Foreign – this choice displays for Travel only, and is editable
+- Domestic / Foreign – this choice only displays for Travel, and is editable

-- Unit Price – a number greater than $0.
+- Unit Price – a value greater than $0.

 - Inflation Rate – any value from 0% to 100%